arohner/spectrum/README.md

 ```clojure
 (:spectrum.flow/ret-spec (check/analyze-form '(map inc (range 5))))
 ```
-which is useful when you want to debug the signature of a form
+which is useful when you want to debug the signature of a form.

 ### Requirements